Identification, Images, & Information

 Remarks

-Bite can cause severe allergic reaction in many humans.
-Bite and defecation into bite can transmit Chagas disease, caused by Trypanosoma cruzi, a protozoan.
-The most notorious vector is T. infestans, found in South America.
-The North American species are not normally thought to transmit the disease, though they can carry the parasite.
-(The North American species do not normally defecate at the site of the bite, which is what actually transmits the parasite--see Kissing bugs (Triatoma) and the skin.
-The CDC site says that rare vector-borne cases of Chagas disease have been noted in the so.
-US.
+Bite can cause severe allergic reaction in humans.
+Bite and defecation into bite can transmit Chagas disease, caused by the protozoan Trypanosoma cruzi.
+The North American species can carry the parasite but they do not normally defecate at the site of bite, and thus rarely transmit the disease (Vetter 2001).
+Rare vector-borne cases of Chagas occur in the so.
+US (CDC 2013).

 Print References